houdiniproject/houdini/README.md

 * Push to the remote for `PRIVATE_STAGING_DEPLOY` (ask Eric for remote and access)
 * Push to heroku staging using `git commit cc-test PRIVATE_STAGING_DEPLOY:master` (ask Eric for access to production)

+## Creating issues

+* *I'm a community member* - You should file an issue upstream in https://github.com/houdiniproject/houdini

+* *I work for CommitChange and...
+  * *this is a CommitChange issue* - create an issue in https://github.com/commitchange/tix
+  * *this may be an issue upstream* - create an issue in https://github.com/commitchange/tix and maybe upstream.
+If you do file upstream, link to it the upstream issue in the tix issue.